anweshaiitp/CaptureTheFlag-dep/NOTES.markdown

 - [ ] Change title of pages
 - [ ] Change password form
 - [ ] Testing and veryfying models, views and other code

+## Work Flow From Now
+- Test locally and work out flaws
+    + This will ignore validating anweshaID to DB
+    + also will ignore validating email
+- Code review
+- **QUESTIONS**
+- Deploy and connect to officialDB
+- Setup three way userlogin wit SMTP

 ## Deployement